-Equipment and Software is "Off-the-Shelf" required ------------------------------------------- ---------- ii) If the table below indicates that a certification is required, the Respondent is required to provide the following certifications described in SSC's Standard Instructions.
+Equipment and Software is "Off-the-Shelf" required System is "Off-the-Shelf" required ii) If the table below indicates that a certification is required, the Respondent is required to provide the following certifications described in SSC's Standard Instructions.
 Although all these certifications are requested at ITQ closing, if Canada determines that any certification is missing, incomplete or requires correction, Canada will provide the Respondent with an opportunity to provide the required information.
 Providing the certification when requested during the evaluation period is mandatory.